BiancaMitroi/WebSecurity/curs_and_lab/curs5/report.md

 For the first and third servers I've run the command `python -m http.server` (inside each folder that contains the code for the servers).

-For the seconf one I needed to make a node server and run it with `node server.js` (inside th folder that contains the code for the server).
+For the second one I needed to make a node server and run it with `node server.js` (inside th folder that contains the code for the server).